teegre/MPCW/README.md

 |:-------|:-----|:----------
 | musicnonstop sima |mnsi |Enable SIMilar Artists mode.

-SIMA mode automatically creates artist based playlists.<br>
+SIMA mode automatically creates artist based playlists.
-You can choose what artist to start with by adding one song to an empty playlist.<br>
+You can choose what artist to start with by adding one song to an empty playlist.
-If playlist is empty, **MPCW** picks a random song and adds similar artists.<br>
+If playlist is empty, **MPCW** picks a random song and adds similar artists.
-When the last song is played, a random song is added and similar artists for this song are added as well.<br>
+When the last song is played, a random song is added and similar artists for this song are added as well.

 *Note: an internet connection is required to use this mode.*